Mariana Yumbay

-Mariana Yumbay is a politician, writer and judge in Ecuador.
-In 2023 she was elected to Ecuador's National Assembly and re-elected in 2025.
+Mariana Yumbay is an Ecuadorian politician, writer and judge.
+In 2023, she was elected to Ecuador's National Assembly and re-elected in 2025.

 Life

 Yumbay is a Kichwa woman from Bolívar Province in Ecuador.
 She came from a very supportive family who did not see her ethnicity or gender as a bar to becoming successful.

 The Indigenous Women's Biodiversity Network was formed in 1998 during COP4.
 In 2007 Yumbay was lecturing at a university and she was the executive director of the Institute for Indigenous Sciences Pacari.
 Yumbay was at COP13.
 She was known as a militant in her province of Bolivar.
 She noted that the indigenous people had very little to show for the actions of politicians.

 She took on the difficult task of negotiating water rights between countries.
 These rights are not dependent on national boundaries alone but on geography and the history and heritage of the indigenous people who live there.
 One of her concerns when she was involved in the Binational Commission for Integrated Water Resources Management of Transboundary Waters between Peru and Ecuador was to ensure that the voices of indigenous women were heard.
 Yumbay was a champion of the power given by the constitution given to traditional justice.
 Internally territories are allowed to uphold indigenous ideas such as ama llulla, ama killa, ama shwa (not to lie, be lazy or steal).